rehmmann/CS3219/README.md

 npm i
 npm run dev
 ```
+3. The application is running here: http://localhost:5173
-3. Access the application using the following credentials:
+4. Access the application using the following credentials:
 ```
 username: dummy@example.com
 password: password